-Performance in services for customers was monitored through management information indicators, highlighting the short and medium term trends which are reported corporately to the Senior Management Team1.
+Performance in services provided to customers was monitored through management information indicators, highlighting the short and medium term trends which are reported corporately to the Senior Management Team.
 Progress against Carlisle Plan priorities and key actions is reviewed quarterly and reported through the Executive and relevant Overview & Scrutiny Panels.